Wesleyan University

 What is Ecophysiology?

-Ecophysiology explores how plants interact with their environments, delving into adaptive strategies like producing chemical defenses against herbivores, adjusting growth to survive drought, or altering flower colors to attract specific pollinators.
-This dynamic field reveals the intricate relationships between plants and their surroundings, crucial for understanding ecological balance and plant survival.
+Ecophysiology explores how plants interact with their environments, whether producing chemical defenses against herbivores, adapting growth and metabolism to survive drought, or altering flower colors to attract specific pollinators.
+These interactions impact the compounds and products most useful to humans.
+Ecophysiology reveals the intricate relationships between plants and their surroundings, crucial for understanding ecological balance and how plants can thrive.

 What is Archaeo-Ecophysiology?

-Archaeo-Ecophysiology extends this study into the past, examining how ancient plants responded to their environmental conditions.
-By analyzing preserved plant remains and reconstructing historical ecosystems, this discipline offers insights into the climate, biodiversity, and ecological challenges of ancient times.
+ArchaeoEcophysiology extends this study into the past, examining how ancient plants responded to their environmental conditions.
+By reconstructing historical ecosystems and cultivation practices, this discipline offers insights into how ancient communities optimized the growth of key plant species, and the strategies they used to mitigate climate change and ecological challenges in their own time – and how we might apply them in ours.

 Birney Lab research is supported by grants from the National Science Foundation, the Andrew W. Mellon Foundation, the Yale Planetary Solutions Fund, and grants from Wesleyan University.
 All projects make use of Wesleyan’s robust research infrastructure through partnership with Chemistry’s Advanced Integrated Lab, and incorporates student researchers from Archaeology, Biology, Chemistry, College of the Environment, Molecular Biology and Biochemistry, and Classical Studies.